List of Ice Age characters: Brooke

-Brooke is a British Megalonyx living in Geotopia who becomes Sid's love interest and new girlfriend.
+Brooke is a British ground sloth living in Geotopia who becomes Sid's love interest and new girlfriend.
 She appears in Ice Age: Collision Course.

 It is not known what becomes of the relationship after her appearance in the film, as she is neither seen nor mentioned in The Ice Age Adventures of Buck Wild.

 Scrat

-Scrat is a saber-toothed squirrel in all five of the Ice Age films who is obsessed with collecting acorns, constantly putting his life in danger to obtain and defend them.
+Scrat is a saber-toothed squirrel in the first five of Ice Age films who is obsessed with collecting acorns, constantly putting his life in danger to obtain and defend them.
 He has his own stories in the films which are mostly independent of those of the main characters, though the two do intersect at times.

 Appearing in Ice Age

 Roshan

-Roshan, or "Pinky" as what Manny called him, is the Neanderthal baby that Manny, Sid, and Diego return to his father.
+Roshan, or "Pinky" as Manny called him, is the human baby that Manny, Sid, and Diego return to his father.

-He is the young son of a Neanderthal tribal chief.
+He is the young son of a human tribal chief.
 While sleeping one morning, his tribe is attacked by a pack of smilodons.
 The leader of the pack, Soto, wants to kill the baby as revenge for the baby's father killing half the pack and using their skin for clothes and their flesh for food.
 His mother is able to fend off Diego, whose mission is to retrieve him.
 However, she is cornered over a waterfall.

-In a desperate attempt to save her son, leaps over the waterfall, holding the baby tightly in her arms.
+In a desperate attempt to save her son, the mother leaps over the waterfall, holding the baby tightly in her arms.
 They are both found by Manny and Sid at the riverside.
 Using what little strength she has left, she gives the baby to Manny and Sid in hopes that he will be safe with them.

 Soto's Pack

 Soto's Pack are a group of saber-toothed cats in Ice Age.
-They targeted Roshan as revenge on his tribe of Neanderthals because half of their pack was killed by them and used to make their clothes.
+They targeted Roshan as revenge on his tribe because half of their pack was killed by them and used to make their clothes.
 Diego was formerly of this group before he defected to Manny and Sid's side.